aolayeye/Election_Analysis/README.md

 With the assumption that column names and position will not always be same for all csv files across all preccincs, we may modify our code to allow the user input the column name that contains county name and candidate name.
 By implementing these two modifications, our script can be used for any county across the US.

-Our control flow may look like the following:
+Our modified control flow may look like the following:
+1. Add our dependencies
+2. Declare a user input variable for the file name and the parent folder
+3. Read the column names as output to the user and request confirmation for county column and candidate column
+4. Set county name and candidate name to the columns provided by the user
+5. We may then pocess the rest of the script as before to determine total votes, candidates summary, and county summary